Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Methodology

 \subsection{Problem Formulation}

-Let $\mathcal{D}$ denote our proposed CoT dataset, the MRD$^3$, and $\hat{\mathcal{D}}=\{x^\text{cot}_i\}_{i=1}^k$ be a sampled subset of $k$ CoT examples, each composed of a question, reasoning steps, and an answer.
+Let $\mathcal{D}$ denote the CoT dataset (i.e., the MRD$^3$), and $\hat{\mathcal{D}}=\{x^\text{cot}_i\}_{i=1}^k$ be a subset of $k$ CoT examples, each composed of a question, reasoning steps, and an answer.
 The total number of tokens in these $k$ CoT examples far exceeds the LLM context window length limit of $T$. {\sysname} is designed to perform a two-step pruning process: Initially, non-useful CoT examples are pruned from $\hat{\mathcal{D}}$, resulting in a reduced set of $k'$ examples.
 Then, for each retained CoT example $x^\text{cot}$, redundant tokens are pruned, yielding a shorter example, $\hat{x^\text{cot}}$.